3PL Billing Models + Where Revenue Is Lost

 The increase in warehouse operations does not necessarily translate into higher profit margins.
-Third-party logistics (3PLs) providers may increase order volume, onboard new clients, and expand warehouse space, and still, they may be unprofitable.
+Third-party logistics (3PL) providers may increase order volume, onboard new clients, and expand warehouse space, yet still struggle with profitability.

 Where 3PL Profit Margins Actually Erode